 We’re also happy to provide proof of funds.
 “Bird dogs” usually don’t have any money of their own.
 They’re banking on the investor putting up the money and then paying them a finder’s fee for sourcing the deal.

-Tip #3: The buyer is eager to buy the house sight unseen.
+Tip #3: The “We Buy Houses” scam buyer is too eager to buy the house sight unseen.

 Usually this is the start of a foreign wire fraud scam.
 This Time Magazine article does a good job of explaining what those scams look like.